 Indicates that in the UK 15% of Britons use their pet's name as a password to.
 Protect their online accounts.
 According to relevant research of the National Cyber Security Center of the United Kingdom (NCSC), an alarmingly large number of Britons are vulnerable to attacks by cybercriminals.

-According to the survey, 14% of Britons use their family members' names in their passwords.
-Another 13% use a date that is important to them, with 6% using her name their Also, 6% admitted that they use the word "password" as a password or as part of a password.
+According to the survey, 14% of Britons use the names of their family members in passwords.
+Another 13% use a date that is important to them, with 6% using their team name.
+Also, 6% admitted that they use the word "password" for a password or as part of a password.

 In all these cases, the cybercriminals could easily break into their accounts.